MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-team.md

 ## Data privacy

-For information about data privacy and GDPR compliance in the Viva Insights app, see [Viva Insights app / Privacy guide](https://docs.microsoft.com/workplace-analytics/myanalytics/use/teams-app#privacy-guide).
+For information about data privacy and GDPR compliance in the Viva Insights app, see [Privacy and data protection in Workplace Analytics](https://docs.microsoft.com/workplace-analytics/privacy/data-protection-intro).

 ## Prerequisites